-Why the LEGO Powered Up System Still Hasn’t Replaced It’s Predecessor, the Power Functions System
+Why LEGO Powered Up Hasn’t Replaced Power Functions

 Let’s do a quick comparison between the two without diving too deep into the technical details.

 The LEGO Powered UP line of products brought with it several innovations and improvements over its predecessor as you would expect from a new product.

 What Upgrades Are There?

 The main upgrade was the use of Bluetooth to communicate with the electric components remotely, which allowed for control at longer distances and outdoors play, something Power Functions fell short of which used infrared light instead that was prone to issues as sunlight easily interfered with it.

 A noteworthy upgrade was also the inclusion of sensors inside the motors, which can detect the axle position and make it turn the right amount instead of rotating constantly, basically turning a regular motor into a servo motor; the LEGO Power Functions line couldn’t do this, a dedicated servo motor was needed for such functions, and still it could only turn 90º to each side with the standard controller, or had 15 predefined positions if using it with the less known “speed controler” (which wasn’t usable for steering purposes due to its very slow update time).